RESBI/Complex-number-library/README.md

 # How to use it?
 ### Just import ExtraMath.

-### If you're looking for the introductions of functions in this lib, look at the source code.
+# Introductions
+### What are you talking about?
+Read the source code!

 # I provided some demos.
 ### Another one is drawing a Mandelbrot set, it's "demo-mandelbrot.hs".